 GENERAL MEMBERSHIP MEETING

-The General Membership Meeting of INENA was called to order by President David Whipple, at 10:41 A.M., at the McLean County Law and Justice Building in Bloomington, IL.
+The General Membership Meeting of the INENA was called to order by President David C.Whipple at 10:40 A.M. at the Bloomington Police Department in Bloomington, IL.

 Region 1 (Doug Edmonds) No Report